guidogg13/Eisi/README.md

 Hi, I’m Guido,i'm 12 and this is my LLM project.

 This is Eisi, an open‑source AI designed.
-It can help we to organize appointments.
+It can help as to organize appointments.
 It’s still in alpha version, so performance is limited and not guaranteed to work in every situation.

 HE CAN SPEAK NOW ENGLISH